Contemplationjpg/SpooksvilleOrigins/README.md

     - after picking a weapon, player can toggle for normal or special attack
     - player has option to eat weapon

+Art Progress:
+    - resized game to be 320 x 180
+    - no music yet
+    - only have temp sprites for billy, skeleton, fist

-To-Do: (* meaning big item)
-*- sugar/duability system
+To-Do: (* meaning big item) (s = started, a = always, f = finished) *- sugar/duability system (s)
-- battle UI
+- battle UI (a)
-- animation for dealing damage (probably add screen-shake dependent on raw damage number or percent of damage done to enemy)
-- items that do things (ex. heal, increase sugar, increase stat)
-- stat modifier system
+- animation for dealing damage (probably add screen-shake dependent on raw damage number or percent of damage done to enemy) *- items that do things (ex. heal, increase sugar, increase stat) *- stat modifier system
+*- partner system
 *- perk system
 - enemy AI that does things other than attacking (ex. spawn other enemies based on condition, heal self/allies, multiple types of attacks, explode)
     - probably make enemy AI part of EntityDatabase as new type "NPCAI" with corresponding number as the entity in EntityDatabase